 Configuring Post-build Actions

-At times, it becomes necessary as well as vital to perform certain post build actions.
-Post build actions are nothing but some actions those are triggered once the build is executed.
-User is leveraged to trigger more than one post build action if he/she desires.
+At times, it becomes necessary as well as vital to perform certain post-build actions.
+Post-build actions are nothing but some actions those are triggered once the build is executed.
+The user is leveraged to trigger more than one post-build action if he/she desires.

 Test execution reports can be published and sent across to the stakeholders via Email.
 Results of this build can trigger the execution of another build.